omr-turbo/gc-arrays-tutorial/worksheet.md

 ## Task 1: Implement the array structures (45 minutes)

-In this task, you will be defining the basic data-structures that make up our arrays.which we will be later garbage collecting.
+In this task, you will be defining the basic data-structures that make up our arrays, which we will be later garbage collecting.
 You will be using C++ structs to lay out the Arrays in memory.
-The arrays are required to be simple structs ("standard layout" types in c++ parlance).
+The arrays are required to be "standard layout" types.

 ### Object alignment